ryanadiyantara/VaultApplication/README.md

 # Backgrounds:
-- For learning about SCM concepts
+- Learn about SCM concepts
 - For the fulfillment of project tasks while studying at CCIT FTUI

 # Used: